cosbi-research/beesl/README.md

 * `$PREDICTIONS_FILE`: the predictions of events in BeeSL format
 * `$DEVICE`: a device where to run the inference (i.e., CPU: `-1`, GPU: `0`, `1`, ...)

-To have the BeeSL predictions converted in standard [BioNLP standoff format](http://2011.bionlp-st.org/home/file-formats), type:
+The following two lines will create the folder `output/` in the BeeSL root project populated with the predictions in [BioNLP standoff format](http://2011.bionlp-st.org/home/file-formats):

 ```
 # Merge predicted labels